George H. Bender: U.S. Representative (1939–1954)

-US Senator
+U.S. Senator (1954–1957)

 After Taft's death in 1953, Bender narrowly won the election for the vacant Senate seat and served the remaining two years of its term.
 An avowed supporter of President Dwight Eisenhower, Bender consistently endorsed both Republican Party and presidential initiatives.
 His earlier isolationist views softened considerably, and he now approved of more direct US involvement abroad, including aid to countries of the former British Empire.
 Bender, however, joined with two fellow Republicans and three Democrats in voting in favor of a motion to adjourn for five minutes in late July 1956 that amounted to a vote for getting a civil rights bill to the floor and also, at some level, a rebellion against the prerogatives of party leaders.

 In 1956, he lost his Senate seat to Governor Frank J. Lausche, a popular Democrat.
 Bender then worked as special assistant to the Secretary of the Interior from June 1957 to May 1958 and campaigned for the incorporation of Alaska as the 49th state.